What is COPD?

 COPD awareness program underway which started in 2007.
 This program

-is designed to educate everyone about COPD, with major emphasis on
+is designed to educate everyone about this disease, with major emphasis on

 early diagnosis.
 For more information, see sidebar links (Latest

-News) to the NHLBI's COPD: Learn More, Breathe Better® program.
+News) to the NHLBI's: Learn More, Breathe Better® program.